All the HTML and PDF content here is licensed under a Creative Commons

 compute annual average SAT scores among all test takers at this

-number of verbal questions on the SAT is reduced from more than 110 to
+number of verbal questions on the SAT is reduced from 107 to 90.
+This

-90. This change is the final step to move the SAT away from a test that was
+change is the final step to move the SAT away from a test that was designed

-designed so that few students could finish.
-(The scored portion of the test
+so that few students could finish.
+The scored portion of the test now

-Reading comprehension makes up about 40% of the test at this time.
+alloted per question.
+Reading comprehension makes up about 40% of the test

 In the summer, the American College Testing (ACT) Program is founded by Ted